Honey (Fighting Vipers): Promotion and reception

 Promotional material for Honey often relied on imagery of her in her underwear, which positively impacted her reception as a character and that of Fighting Vipers as a whole, but also drew criticism due to the character's young age.
 Such depictions also hurt home ports of the title, with some retailers refusing to stock it in response.

 To highlight the game's release, Sega used images of the character's unarmored chest to illustrate a before and after of their new shading technology for the title that smoothed the game's 3D polygons.
 She was further featured in magazine advertisements that focused on her sex appeal, while a pin-up featuring her reclining in her underwear was printed in Sega Saturn Magazine.
-Character customization items based off Honey were also included in the 2002 Sega-produced volleyball game Beach Spikers.
+Character customization items based on Honey were also included in the 2002 Sega-produced volleyball game Beach Spikers.
 Honey was also featured on several physical pieces of merchandise, such as keychain toys and sculpted figures, some of which were given as prizes for sponsored Fighting Vipers tournaments, and a statue figure released by Yujin in 2005.
 Sega meanwhile ran a promotion with British tabloid the Daily Star utilizing pin-up models to represent female Sega video game characters, among them Honey.

 Since her debut, Honey was the most popular of Fighting Viperss cast and a popular character in video gaming overall, seeing a dramatically higher usage rate at location tests for the game than any other character.
 Japanese mook 2D Idol Encyclopedia cited her as an example of one of gaming's upcoming "virtual idols", comparing her to Capcom characters Sakura Kasugano and Jill Valentine in terms of how each character rapidly rose in popularity.
 Another Japanese magazine, Game Charge, felt a lot of her appeal arouse from being a simple to use character with flashy techniques.
 They further described Honey as having a "lolita-loli" aspect, comparing her to Jun Kazama from Tekken 2 and added that her well-proportioned face coupled gave her character a "mysterious attraction".